What is Waste Heat?

 Next Generation Waste Heat Recovery

 Did you know that over 90% of waste heat in the United States is at too low a temperature for traditional turbine systems to economically capture?
 With recent advancements in ORC technology, small-scale applications can now reap the same benefits previously only seen by mulit-megawatt powerhouses.
-The ability to capture this lower temperature waste heat opens opportunities across all industries.
+The ability to capture this lower temperature heat opens opportunities across all industries.

 // Reduced engine de-rate, which leads to more up time and revenue.